 There are a number of ways in which you can participate with this website.
-If you are a general user, you can comment on individual search results and attach them to a map.
 If you are a content provider, you can contact us to discuss how we might be able to include your own resource within Manuscript Online's search index.
-If you are a service developer, you can use our publicly available Web API so that your website or mobile app can conduct its own search of the em>Manuscript Online's index.
+If you are a service developer, you can use our publicly available Web API so that your website or mobile app can conduct its own search of the Manuscript Online's index.

 We welcome proposals for additional resources for inclusion in Manuscripts Online, irrespective of whether your resource is a dataset consisting of thousands of pages or a small, focused body of material.
 We will consider resources in a variety of formats, including free text transcriptions, databases and image catalogues, and both those which are available free of charge or which require subscription access.
 All resources are subject to a licence agreement between Manuscripts Online and the content owner.
 Our main criteria for inclusion are: